 May 6th, 2012 · Comments Off on Lazy Reading – “My Reading Life” – Bob Carr · Culture, Politics, Reading Related

 Still, for many years my own reading was lazy – too much biography, current affairs and ephemeral political economy.
 Why didn’t I tackle War and Peace?
 Or reread James Joyce, first explored at University?
 Why didn’t I start reading Dostoyevsky in my forties?
 The answer is I was scared of being bored.
 There were no […]

 January 29th, 2012 · Comments Off on Time With Old Books – “The White Tiger: A Novel” – Aravind Adiga · Reading Related

 Strange thoughts brew in your heart when you spend too much time with old books.

-December 23rd, 2011 · No Comments · Admin, Campaigning, Politics, Reading Related, UK Labour, United Kingdom
+December 23rd, 2011 · Comments Off on My Year in Reading 2011 – Part 2 · Admin, Campaigning, Politics, Reading Related, UK Labour, United Kingdom

 Following on from Monday’s post, here’s the second half of my reading for 2011: “Dancing in the Glory of Monsters: The Collapse of the Congo and the Great War of Africa”, Jason Stearns – A history of the Congo Wars; a twenty year conflict that involved a dozen countries and cost six million lives that […]